-3. Department of Justice’s assessment results during fiscal year 2012-13
+3. Departmental assessment results during fiscal year 2013-14

 The key findings and significant adjustments required from the current year’s assessment activities are summarized below.

-- As part of its rotational on-going monitoring plan, the Department completed its 2012-13 planned assessment of entity level controls and of the key financial controls for the Family Law liability, salaries and employee benefits expense, professional and special services expense, legal services revenue, transfer payments, travel and relocation expense, tangible capital assets, and accounts payable and accrued liabilities financial statement accounts.
-A testing plan for IT general controls was developed and key controls were tested.
-All of the key controls tested performed as intended, with remediation required as follows:
+As part of its rotational on-going monitoring plan, the Department completed its 2013-14 planned assessment of entity level controls, IT general controls, and of the key financial controls for the Family Law liability, salaries and employee benefits expense, professional and special services expense, legal services revenue, transfer payments, travel and relocation expense, tangible capital assets, and accounts payable and accrued liabilities financial statement accounts.
+For the most part, the key controls that were tested performed as intended, with remediation required as follows:

-The Department continued to conduct its on-going monitoring according to the previous fiscal year’s rotational plan as follows:
+The Department continued to conduct its on-going monitoring according to the previous fiscal year’s rotational plan as shown in the following table.

 4.2 Action plan for the next fiscal year and subsequent years